-Recently, I’ve been getting asked this question lately on whether I think people can go walking with their cats and is it even possible?
+Recently, I’ve been getting asked this question lately.
+Whether I think people can go walking with your cat and is it even possible?
 Well sure it’s possible!
 Absolutely!
 There are a few things that I do want to point out though to even begin walking with your cat.
 They’re not like dogs where they naturally will want to walk once you put a leash on them.

 The best thing to do with your cat is start small first.
 Introduce them to the harness, collar and leash first.
 Next, get them outside, but be sure you have kitty treats on hand for this part.
 Lastly, should they wear a harness?